koii-network/docs/develop/build-dapps-with-koii/integrating-wallets/finnie-wallet.md

 In this tutorial, we demonstrated how to integrate the Finnie wallet in a React application, we built a website were users can connect and disconnect their Finnie wallet and also send 0.1 KOII to another account.

-You can find the source code to this project [here](https://github.com/koii-network/finnie-test-dapp).
+You can find the source code of the project [here](https://github.com/koii-network/finnie-test-dapp).

 :::info